chriselgee/toteslegit/setup/Readme.md

 ## Setup

-Ideally, these steps are done from an external cloud instance and an internal testing machine.
+Ideally, these steps are done on an external cloud instance and an internal testing machine.
 I like to use the latest Debian distributions for these, but anything that can install the tools needed is _probably_ fine!

 ### Scope